dnafication/ai-playground/readme.md

-# openai-playground
+# ai-playground

-My scratchpad for OpenAI Gym and other AI/ML experiments.
+My scratchpad for AI/ML experiments and tools

 ## Start